chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

-So here is some example code that is running a simulation in tenderly of this swap.
-You can see this is a rest request to the tenderly API, similar to what we did earlier in this lecture with direct RPC calls.
+So here is some example code that is running a simulation of this swap.
+You can see this is a rest request to the Tenderly API, similar to what we did earlier in this lecture with direct RPC calls.
 The method we're using here is `tenderly_simulateBundle`, which allows us to simulate multiple transactions at once, for example you could use this to simulate approving a token, and then swapping it, all at once.
 In this example though we are just simulating one function call though, which is our swap from earlier.
 We're entering the user that is calling this function, the address, and the function data which in this case is our swap data.
 What is returned from this is an object that contains a significant amount of data from the transaction.
 Including all the events that were triggered, the balance changes of all addresses, the USD value of the changes, the gas used, and much more.
 Generally this type of simulation should be able to cover all of your needs in terms of getting output data to display on the UI.

 But you can tell even just at first glance that this is a lot slower, and more complex than simply calling a contract view.
 So something to always remember when developing solidity, is to add views for anything the front end might want to query or simulate.
 And where you can't add a view, add a return statement so you can use staticCall to simulate it.
 Tenderly is slow and expensive, you don't want this to be your primary way of integrating with your contracts.